From the very start, as a beginner in fishkeeping, I’ve always had my eyes wide open for new compelling swimming pet buddies.

 Your eyes will be drawn to the Siamese fighting fish, be it Half-moon, Superdelta, Overhalfmoon, Rosetail, etc.

-I would say they are a bit harder to keep because of the fragile crownlike fin design.
+I would say this type of Betta is a bit harder to keep because of the fragile crownlike fin texture.

 The spikes catch on things easier as well, but proper tank maintenance and making sure there aren’t sharp-edged decorations will make Crowntails thrive.

-It’s also really important not to overfeed them.
+It’s also really important not to overfeed your new pet, as this may sometimes lead to Bloat in Betta fish.

 No more than 5 minutes after throwing in the food remove the remains.